mighkel/TAK-Server/tak_vps_lxd_deployment_guide.md

 The myTeckNet `installTAK` script automates TAK Server installation, certificate generation, and creates enrollment packages for easy ATAK client onboarding.

+**Note for Windows users:** The script has no extension but is a bash script.
+If you renamed it to `installTAK.sh` during transfer, that's fine - it works either way.
+Just remember to use `chmod +x` to make it executable.

 #### Prerequisites

 Download these files from https://tak.gov to your local Windows machine: